bluenote10/oop_utils/README.md

 ```

 A nice property of using closures is that it is not necessary to repeat generic params for all methods.
+However there is also a drawback:
+Closures cannot be generic, and therefore the class methods cannot take their own generic params.
+This is similar to Nim's standard `method`s, where "generic methods not attachable to base" are deprecated.

 Generics are still WIP, probably the following syntax is required to map generic params from a subclass to its base class: